Add or Edit a Source Using One of the Available Connectors

 Perform OAuth Protocol With Another Dropbox Account

-When you want to create a source using a Dropbox account that is not in your company’s domain or simply not the account you are currently signed in with:
+When you want to create a source using a Dropbox account that isn’t in your company’s domain or not the account you’re currently signed in with:

 By default, the source content will be available only to you, the source creator.